BuoySoftware/guides/cypress/README.md

 # Cypress

+- Try to follow the [best practices] outlined by Cypress.
 - Use the [Page Object Pattern] when designing tests.
 - Prefer [fixtures] over hard coded values.
 - Use [i18n] (where applicable) instead of hard-coding text, buttons, inputs, form fields, etc.